PhoenixTales/phoenix-docs/story/characters.md

 After listening all the NPCs we offer an NPC short *description*, based on (1) what we know about them from all the sources and (2) what we can additionally derive via reflections about their names, be it by what their prison nicknames may tell about them, be it by what we find from an etymological perspective or be it by comparison with characters of the same name in other media that they may have been inspired by.

 What we will not address here is how the characters will develop in course of the story; this is the topic of the "Character Plots", starting with the Character Progression.

-### Earl / Orel
-* Earl, nickname "the Ear".
-* A literal translation in meaning would be "Jarl" or "Graf", but *Earl* contains "ear" and it can be assumed to be on purpose, as it reminds of his role (of being the "ear" of the Barons in the sense of their most important spy); we therefore choose a name that contains the German "Ohr" in a similar way to "Earl" containing "ear".
-This let us think of "Orell" or "Orel" from Aurelius, "Orl" or "Oran".

 ### Gorn